wilson0x4d/appsettings2/docs/ref/providers/YamlConfigurationProvider.rst

    ConnectionStrings:
       SampleDb: my_cxn_string

-When loaded using `YamlConfigurationProvider` the resulting `Configuration` object will have attribute names and a structure which matches the YAML, consider the following Python code (where "example.yaml" contains the above YAML):
+When loaded using :py:class:`~appsettings2.providers.YamlConfigurationProvider` the resulting :py:class:`~appsettings2.Configuration` object will have attribute names and a structure which matches the YAML, consider the following (where "example.yaml" contains the above YAML):

 .. code:: python